openPMD/openPMD-api/README.md

 | openPMD_USE_ADIOS1 | **AUTO**/ON/OFF  | Enable support for ADIOS1 |
 | openPMD_USE_ADIOS2 | AUTO/ON/**OFF**  | Enable support for ADIOS2 |

+By default, this will build as a static library (`libopenPMD.a`) and installs also its headers.
+In order to build a static library, append `-DBUILD_SHARED_LIBS=ON` to the `cmake` command.
+You can only build a static or a shared library at a time.

+By default, the `Release` version is built.
+In order to build with debug symbols, pass `-DCMAKE_BUILD_TYPE=Debug` to your `cmake` command.

 ## Linking to your project

+The install will contain header files and libraries in the path set with `-DCMAKE_INSTALL_PREFIX`.

+### CMake

+If your project is using CMake for its build, one can conveniently use our provided `Config.cmake` package which is installed alongside the library.

 First set the following environment hint if openPMD-api was *not* installed in a system path: